Visual-Regression-Tracker/sdk-python/README.md

     - `height: int` area height in px

   - `screenshotOptions: PageScreenshotOptions` configuration for Playwrights `screenshot` method
-    - `fullPage: bool`  When true, takes a screenshot of the full scrollable page, instead of the currently visibvle viewport.
+    - `full_page: bool`  When true, takes a screenshot of the full scrollable page, instead of the currently visibvle viewport.
 Defaults to `false`.

-    - `omitBackground: bool`  Hides default white background and allows capturing screenshots with transparency.
+    - `omit_background: bool`  Hides default white background and allows capturing screenshots with transparency.
 Defaults to `false`.

     - `clip: FloatRect` An object which specifies clipping of the resulting image.
 Should have the following fields: